Santiago

 Early History and Foundation

-During the Era de Francia, Santiago began urban planning.
-Thousands of white Dominicans fled during this time as France took over the entire island.
-A branch of the Estrella family of Santiago went to Puerto Rico, first to Aguadilla and finally settling in Camuy.
-Some families returned after Spain was reinstated like the military families of Sargento primero Narciso Román Valerio who was stationed in San Juan and Capitán Domingo Pichardo y del Monte who was stationed in Ceuta, North Africa.
-In 1805 the city was burned by Haitian forces.
+The general chaos on the island and specifically in the Cibao from this tumultuous time were the primary factors that caused thousands of white families to flee the island.
+One family from Santiago was a branch of the Estrella family of Santiago went to Puerto Rico, first to Aguadilla and finally settling in Camuy.
+Some families returned to Santiago after Spanish rule was reinstated like the military families of Sargento primero Narciso Román Valerio who was stationed in San Juan and Capitán Domingo Pichardo y del Monte who was stationed in Ceuta, North Africa.

 Dominican Restoration War